NullandKale/ILGPUWiki/Tutorial_01.md

 * requires: using ILGPU.Runtime

 ### Sample 01|02
-There is currently no guaranteed way to find the most powerful accelerator usable from only software.
-The following is a pretty simple way to get what is likely the best accelerator if you have zero or one GPUs.
+There is currently no guaranteed way to find the most powerful accelerator.
+If you are programming for known hardware you can just hardcode it.
+However, if you do need a method, the following is a pretty simple way to get what is likely the best accelerator if you have zero or one GPUs.
 If you have multiple GPUs or something uncommon you may need something more complex.
-In general you also probably want to store your context and accelerator as a member variable

 ```C#
 using System;